-disqualification of a director:
+a ground for the temporary disqualification of a director:

-- Refusal fully to disclose the extent business of his interest or comply disclosure with requirements as required under the Securities Regulation and Code its Implementing Rules Regulations. and This disqualification shall be in effect as long as his refusal persists; - Absence in more than fifty percent (50%) of all meetings, both regular and special, of the Board during his incumbency, or twelve (12) any month period during said incumbency, unless the absence is due to illness, death in the immediate family or serious accident. disqualification applies for purposes of the succeeding election; - Dismissal or termination for cause as director of any corporation covered by SEC Memorandum Circular No. 6, series 2009.
-This of disqualification shall be in effect until he has cleared himself of any involvement the in alleged irregularity; - If the beneficial
+- fully Refusal to disclose the extent his business interest or comply with disclosure requirements as required under the Securities Regulation and Code its Implementing Rules and Regulations.
+This disqualification shall be in effect as long as his refusal persists; - Absence in more than fifty percent (50%) of all meetings, both regular and special, of the Board of Directors during his incumbency, or any twelve (12) month period during said incumbency, unless the absence is due to illness, death in the immediate family or serious accident.
+This disqualification applies for purposes of the succeeding election; - Dismissal or termination for cause as director of corporation any covered by SEC Memorandum Circular No. 6, series 2009.
+This disqualification shall be in effect until he has cleared himself of any involvement the alleged irregularity;